 In humans, it’s recommended that uva ursi be avoided for those with eye problems such as lattice degeneration which thins the retina.
 Uva ursi contains a chemical that can thin the retina, so avoid if this is a problem.

 Uva usri is a solid treatment for mild urinary tract infections, as we’ve mentioned.
 Follow the recommendations above for stronger infections.

 The full name of this plant is Arctostaphylos uva-ursi, but we’re going to go with the shortened form for obvious reasons.

+This plant is circumpolar and is largely found in northern latitudes and higher altitudes the further south you get.
 You can typically find uva ursi in forest clearings, where it is located throughout the northern third of the United States, Canada and Europe.

 Uva ursi blooms from April through June and its fruits develop in the middle of summer.
 The fruit is a red berry that looks like a tiny apple, but its leaves and twigs are really what’s relevant here.

 References: Herbs for Pets by M.L.
 Wulff-Tilford and G.L.
 Tilford, Natural Remedies for Dogs and Cats by CJ Puotinen